marie-jakob/mesdt/README.md

 tests (type II and type III), and tests based on parametric bootstrapping (type II and type III).

+We show in an accompanying [preprint](https://doi.org/10.31234/osf.io/w59ma_v1) that this method is superior to alternative analysis approaches based on single-level individual estimates in terms of parameter recovery, Type I error rate, and statistical power.

 ## Getting Started

 ### Step 0: Installation & Setup